dandv/using-pkgs-docs/package-json/types-of-dependencies.md

 ## Local Paths

 As of version 2.0.0 you can provide a path to a local directory that contains a package.
-Local paths can be saved using `npm install -S` or `npm install --save`, using any of these forms:
+Local path packages can be saved using `npm install -S` or `npm install --save`, using any of these forms:

     ../foo/bar